RELIABLE DRUG AND ALCOHOL TESTING

 DATCS IS THE TOP ALCOHOL AND DRUG SCREENING COMPANY IN THE U.S.

-DATCS is one of the leading National substance abuse managers in the United States.
-We have built a reputation as the educators in our industry and we truly believe that drug testing saves lives and money, while protecting our workplace, communities and schools.
+DATCS is one of the leading national alcohol and drug screening companies in the United States.
+We have built a reputation as educators in our industry, and we genuinely believe that drug testing saves lives and money while protecting your workplace, community, and school.

-Alcohol abuse is a significant health and economic concern in the United States today, costing American industry over $233 billion annually.
+Alcohol abuse is a significant health and economic concern in the United States today, costing America over $233 billion annually.
 More than 50% of child custody cases involve alcohol and drug abuse as a factor for judges to consider.